hasolanor/CFD-porousmedia/README.md

   <figcaption>Fig.3- Pressure field obtained from the incompressible flow simulation.</figcaption>
 </figure>

-Figure 4 shows the velocity magnitude colormap with a set of streamlines obtained by postprocessing.
-As shown in the plot, there is a gradient of velocity magnitude in the pore throats located in the flow direction (from inlet to outlet ports).
-This is caused by the momentum transfer mechanism, in which, the
+On another vein, Figure 4 shows the velocity magnitude colormap with a set of streamlines obtained by postprocessing.
+As shown in the plot, there is a local gradient of velocity magnitude in the pore throats parallels to the flow direction.
+This gradient can be explained considering momentum transfer between two no-slipping walls, in which the maximum velocity is reached at the middle of the pore throat and a zero-relative velocity at the walls.
+Furthermore, the plotted streamlines shows a preferencial trend in following the pressure gradient direction.

 <figure>
   <table border="0">